jina-ai/docs/chapters/what_neural_search.md

 ##### Universality

 When most people think of search, they think about a text box, like Google.
 That's the traditional thinking, and that's what traditional search frameworks offer: text-to-text search.
-If a developer wants to offer a new language option in their search engine, implementing all the rules and logic is hard work.
+If you want to offer a new language option in their search engine, implementing all the rules and logic is hard work.

 With neural search, the algorithm does all the work.
 So if you want to switch from English to French, you just switch out an [English language algorithm](https://huggingface.co/distilbert-base-uncased) for a [French one](https://huggingface.co/camembert-base).
 Or if you want to search images, just drop in [image recognition algorithm](https://github.com/google-research/big_transfer).
 There's no need to rewrite the rules (since the algorithm "knows" them already).